Best African team at 2026 FIFA World Cup prediction: Can Morocco live up to the hype?

 Antoine Semenyo in action for Ghana – Photo by DeFodi Images / Icon Sport

-Ghana enter the 2026 World Cup with the fifth-best odds among African teams, marking their fifth appearance at the global competition.
-The Black Stars's best run in the tournament came in 2010, when they were eliminated in a dramatic quarter-final clash with Uruguay on penalties.
+Ghana are marking their fifth appearance at the global competition, looking to match their best run in the tournament, which came in 2010, when they were eliminated in a dramatic quarter-final clash with Uruguay on penalties.

 Under new coach Carlos Queiroz, the Black Stars lean on stars like Antoine Semenyo and Thomas Partey, with Jordan Ayew leading the side, as they look to establish another deep run on the global stage.